Madeleine Michal

 Kambo sessions

-Kambo is a secretion from a frog indigenous to the Amazon Rainforest with 16 (known) bioavailable peptides.
-In a 1:1 session, we will be together in ceremony inviting spirit, heart, intention, and purpose.
-I will accompany and support you through the possibility of physical, emotional, and energetic shifts (more Kambo info below).
+In all sessions, we will be together in ceremony inviting spirit, heart, and intention.
+I will accompany and support you through the possibility of physical, emotional, and energetic shifts.

 • Kambo is a protective secretion from a vibrant green frog that lives in the Amazon Rainforest (basin area) in Brazil and Peru.
 Kambo holds several names: Acaté (secretion) and Datoé (frog) by Matsés tribe located in Peru and Brazil, Kambo by tribes located in Brazil, Sapo in spanish, Giant Waxy Monkey tree frog in english, and Phyllomedusa Bicolor in latin.
+Kambo is not an endangered species and it is believed that as long as they are respected and treated ethically as they have been for centuries, they will not become endangered.

 At night, the frogs can be found climbing similar to monkeys (hence the name) in the top of trees emitting sound in harmony together to know each other's location and for mating.